 UX Research & Usability Audit

-Cineplex Usability Audit: Uncovering Friction in the Movie Booking Experience
+Cineplex Usability Audit: Uncovering Friction in the Online Booking Flow

 4 Weeks